sherurox/sherurox/README.md

 ---

-<p align="center">onstantly seeking to push the boundaries of technology through Quantum Computing, AI, and IoT for a better future!"</i> 🌍
+<p align="center">Constantly seeking to push the boundaries of technology through Quantum Computing, AI, and IoT for a better future!"</i> 🌍
 </p